deanturpin/thelaststraw/readme.md

 all busy people and it will keep quite happily for a week covered with another baking tray.

-Starting with 300g of oats makes one baking tray's worth.
+300g of oats makes one baking tray's worth.
 I tend to do two at once, the lower one stays in for the first eight minutes, stir and then I bring it to the top for a further four minutes.

 ## Drying fruit
 Drying is really good way to extend the life of fruit.
 Apples work particularly